endoflife-date/endoflife.date/products/java.md

 > applications are typically compiled to bytecode that can run on any Java virtual machine (JVM)
 > regardless of the underlying computer architecture.

+{: .warning }
+This page is being actively re-written to support multiple JDK vendors.
+Please see this [this discussion](https://github.com/endoflife-date/endoflife.date/discussions/364#discussioncomment-4744466).

 Java, as developed by the [OpenJDK Project](https://openjdk.org/), owned and primarily employed by Oracle, has been on a 6-month rapid-release cycle since the release of Java 10.
 Starting with Java 11, had new LTS releases every six releases (three years), followed by Java 17, after which